-A short drive from the sandy beaches of Norfolk, the Blickling estate has long been one of the county's top attractions.
-Once the home of the Boleyn family, the estate stretches across almost 5000 acres, its grand Jacobean house looming over sweeping parkland.
-Get hold of a map of the walks on the estate and set off to discover lost buildings or join up with the Weaver's Way which runs across parts of the estate.
-The garden has interest year round plant-wise too.
-The sweet-smelling beds in the parterre and the double borders are a must-see, as are the hellebores, daffodils and bluebells, azaleas and rhododendron, wisteria and peonies that make this horticultural haven a delight to visit.
-We love the Victorian sunken garden with its four colourful herbaceous beds and a topiary of yew around a fountain of the 17th century.
+Experience a great day out at Blickling Estate A short drive from Norfolk's beautiful beaches, the Blickling estate has long been one of the top destinations in the county.
+Originally home to the Boleyn family, the estate spans almost 5000 acres, with its grand Jacobean house overlooking the sweeping parkland.
+Get a map of the walks on the estate and set out to find missing buildings or follow the Weaver's Way that stretches through parts of the property.
+The garden has a year-round plant attraction, too.
+The sweet-smelling beds in the parterre and the double borders are a must see, as are the hellebores, daffodils and bluebells, azaleas and rhododendrons, wisteria and peonies that make up this horticultural place is a delight to visit.
+You can appreciate the Victorian sunken garden with its four vibrant herbaceous beds and a topiary of yew around a fountain of the 17th century.

 What can guests enjoy at Blickling Estate?

 Take a stroll through the formal wilderness garden with radial walks lined with turkey oak, lime and beech avenues, or search for a secret garden with summerhouse, sunny and scented plants in the northern wilderness forest.
 Throughout the orangery you can enjoy citrus trees growing throughout abundance, while outside the garden there is a wooded 18th century landscape park planted with oak, beech and sweet chestnut trees plus a long man-made lake.